JolanFernandes/Sign-language-detection-using-images/README.md

 python your_script.py /path/to/your/file

 In this command, python runs the Python interpreter, your_script.py is the name of your Python script, and /path/to/your/file is the file path you want to pass to the script.
 You should replace these with the actual names on your system.
+# In order to access the GUI file load the .h5 file and then run the gui file